hashobject/blog.hashobject.com/resources/posts/20140511-is-history-harmful.md

 <!--
 name: Is history harmful?
-description: is history harmful and teaching it causes some serious problems in the long run
+description: Is history harmful and teaching it causes some serious problems in the long run
 author: Anton Podviaznikov
 author_email: anton@hashobject.com
 author_url: http://twitter.com/podviaznikov